My Materials and Process

 I want to make sure that all of my sea glass mosaics will last.
 That's why I coat the front of all of my mosaics to seal and protect them.
 This gives the sea glass a shiny finish, like it's been just picked from the edge of the ocean.
 Each piece of wood soaks up the seal differently, so many pieces will have a uniformly shiny finish in the background while others may have a more rustic, patchy finish.

-I know many people will hang them in their bathrooms or on their front porch - mine is on my front door - so I've come up with this seal to ensure the sea glass will never fall off even in damp conditions.
-That being said, if you choose to keep your piece outside, I recommend it stay under the cover of a roofline or awning to help protect it from harsh sun and pouring rain.
+I know many people will hang them in their bathrooms, so I've come up with this seal to ensure the sea glass will never fall off even in damp conditions.
+However, I do not recommend displaying my pieces outdoors.

 The Process